 In 2065, Zarplos landed on the already occupied planet Mars.
-Through diplomatic processes, U.S. representatives and Zarplo officials agreed to grant Zarplos equal citizenship as well as their own state.
-This diplomatic process led to prosperity on Mars and served as a template for later disputes including the rights of Zarplo robots.
+Through charting new idea processes, U.S. representatives of the Mars space station and Zarplo officials were able to come to an agreement that granted Zarplos equal citizenship as well as their own state.
+This pioneering process led to prosperous living on Mars for both parties and served as a template for later disputes including the rights of Zarplo robots.